Documentation of the method and organisation of the Catalogue Raisonné.

 The information regarding technique is followed by information about the carrier material.

-The measurements of paintings and drawings are given in inches and centimeters, height by width.
-Measurements are taken from the outer corners of the stretcher frame or those of the sheet.
+The measurements of paintings and drawings are given in inches and centimeters, height before width.
+Measurements are taken from the outer corners of the stretcher or those of the sheet.

 Works on paper painted in oil are considered Paintings: ”I think that when things look like paintings they can be put as paintings with the indication of the material added.
 Many of my works of oil on paper have been in later years put on canvas.
 It was never (or very rarely) done by me.”
 [Sam Bak, eMail 27 Jan.
 2017]

-The printing technology is identified without further information about edition and image carrier.
-The Catalogue Raisonné registers only the primal graphic work, as given with the printing plate, block, stone or silkscreen.
+The Catalogue Raisonné registers the primal graphic work as laid out with the printing plate, block, stone, or silkscreen, as well as variants thereof.

 The information about the material is followed by the technical information.